retro16/acsi2stm/doc/troubleshooting.md

 Some official STM32 chips are sold as STM32F103C8T6 but in reality they are STM32F103CBT6.
 The only difference is that the chip provides 128k flash instead of 64k.
-Both kinds of chips will work, and only CBT6 (or 128k C8T6) will support verbose mode (verbose mode requires 128k of flash).
+Both kinds of chips will work equally well with the same binary firmware image.

 STM32 series other than STM32F103 work differently and won't work without modifying the code substantially.